FeifanCheng/Shared-Whiteboard/README.md

 # Shared-Whiteboard
-Sharedwhiteboardsallowmultipleuserstodrawsimultaneouslyona canvas.
+Shared white boards allowmultipleuserstodrawsimultaneouslyona canvas.
 There are multiple examples found on the Internet that support a range of features such as freehand drawing with the mouse, drawing lines and shapes such as circles and squares that can be moved and resized, and inserting text.
 ## Whiteboard – Multiuser system
  Multiple users can draw on a shared interactive canvas.